 Understanding Notary Public

 A notary public serves as an impartial witness in the execution of important documents, preventing fraud by verifying the identity of signatories.
-To perform the duties, notaries must undergo a qualification process which varies by jurisdiction.
+To perform the duties, notaries must undergo a qualification process that varies by jurisdiction.
 This process often includes a background check and completion of educational courses.
 Once qualified, notaries can authenticate documents, administer oaths, and certify copies.

 Notaries hold different responsibilities based on document type, including real estate deeds and affidavits.
 For real estate transactions, notaries ensure deed details comply with legal standards.
 In affidavits, notaries confirm the declarant swears truthfulness under oath.
 Notaries must maintain a journal of their activities for accountability and potential legal inquiries.